 The valves in the brass pump head are responsible for providing the pressure output of the pump.
-By opening and closing at the proper time, they allow the pressure on the high pressure side of the pump to build up to the maximum allowable psi as set by the unloader valve.
+By opening and closing at the proper time, they allow the pressure on the high-pressure side of the pump to build up to the maximum allowable psi as set by the unloader valve.
 These valves may need to be cleaned or replaced periodically.
 Contact Fogco Customer service for detailed instructions.

-Low Pressure Seal Replacement
+Low-Pressure Seal Replacement

 Unloader Repair and Maintenance

 The unloader valve serves two purposes.
 First, it will control the pressure output of the pump.
 This is typically set at a maximum pressure output of 1000 psi.
-The unloader will also bypass any unused water from the pump allowing for safe operation of the pump at flow as low as ½ of the pumps rated flow.
+The unloader will also bypass any unused water from the pump allowing for the safe operation of the pump at flow as low as ½ of the pump rated flow.
 The unloader is a spring loader valve and will need to be replaced and cleaned periodically.
 The more water being bypassed through the unloader, the quicker it will need to be replaced.
 If the pressure output becomes unstable, it is usually an indication of the need to replace or clean the unloader.
 Disassemble the unloader and check for debris or obvious wear of the unloader seals.
 If necessary, replace the unloader valve.

 Solenoid Valve Diaphragm Repair

 The solenoid valve is an electric valve that controls the water inlet to the pump.
 When the pump is turned Off, the unloader closes preventing water from flowing through the pump and into the system.
-When the pump is turned On, the valve opens.
+When the pump is turned on, the valve opens.

 If water continues to flow through the pump after the pump has been turned off, the diaphragm in the solenoid valve may need to be replaced or cleaned.
 This can be done by first removing the electric solenoid coil from the top of the valve.
 Remove the 4 Phillips screws on the top of the brass body.
 Carefully remove the solenoid cap and inspect the diaphragm for proper positioning, tears or deformities, and check for debris that may be preventing the diaphragm from properly sealing.
 If necessary, replace the diaphragm.
 If no debris is present and there are no signs of defect, the entire valve should be replaced.